ECAllen/blockets/README.md

 Create the following directory structure:

 env/

 host_lists/

-tasks/<project>/
+tasks/project/

 pipelines/

-### env /
+### env/

-Create a <project>.env file in env/ with the variables and project specific scripts.
-Note you may want to create a env/<project>/ dir.
+Create a project.env file in env/ with the variables and project specific scripts.
+Note you may want to create a env/project/ dir.

 ### host_lists/

 Create lists of hosts in host_lists/.
-For example <project>.dev.hosts, <project>.prod.hosts etc ...
+For example project.dev.hosts, project.prod.hosts etc ...

 ### tasks/

-Create scripts in the tasks/<project>/ directory.
+Create scripts in the tasks/project/ directory.
 Look at the example build and deploy scripts for examples.

 These scripts can be run individually but usually they would be run by a wrapper script in pipelines directory.